SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ## Building card graphical elements

-In this chapter we will build the visual appearance of the cards step by step.
+In this chapter, we will build the visual appearance of the cards step by step.
 In Bloc, visual objects are called elements, which are usually subclasses of `BlElement`, the inheritance tree root.
-In subsequent chapters we will do the same for the game and add interaction using event listeners.
+In subsequent chapters, we will do the same for the game and add interaction using event listeners.

 ### First: the card element